-As an academic teaching hospital and the Western Campus of Tufts University School of Medicine, Baystate Medical Center faculty and research staff conduct basic, biomedical and clinical research in many medical and surgical specialties.
+As an academic teaching hospital and the regional campus of the University of Massachusetts Medical School, Baystate Medical Center faculty and research staff conduct basic, biomedical and clinical research in many medical and surgical specialties.

 Annual funding of over $11 million in sponsored research and public service grants, includes $8 million in federal funds.
 (Recent externally funded research awards)

 According to new Chief Research Officer, Peter Friedmann, MD, MPH, "Baystate’s size, community orientation and clinical excellence put it in an excellent position to perform clinical, translational and health services research."
 (Read a profile of Dr. Friedmann)